 Previous sponsors have included representatives from the following companies; Tesco, Sainsbury’s, The Co-operative, Marks and Spencer, John Lewis, Boots, E.ON, Centrica, Whitbread, Camelot, Barclays, Virgin Media, Dixons Retail, Experian, EasyJet, AXA PPP Healthcare, Argos, Local Data Company, Shop Direct, Knight Frank…

-If you have a project in mind please email Guy Lansley a completed copy of a project proposal form in the first instance.
+If you have a project in mind please email Guy Lansley a completed copy of a project proposal form by 15th January 2019.
 There will be a chance to update them later this year and all enquiries are welcome.
 Please note that all proposals will need to be approved before they can be publicised to ensure that the students can maximise the academic potential from their dissertations.
 In addition, feel free to get in contact if you are keen to have a student project in 2018 but cannot think of a specific topic.
 All queries can be directed to Guy Lansley.
-Please note that we will open the application process to students on 18th January.

 To participate, one person from your department should:

-- Submit a project proposal form to the CDRC (October-December 2017)
+- Submit a project proposal form to the CDRC (October-January)

 - Be able to provide the student with £500 (and reasonable travel expenses) following successful project completion.